ObaidDev/plutusLib/README.md

 Real-Time Tracking: Monitor the exact location of your vehicles at any time.
 Remote Engine Control: Remotely cut off the engine to enhance security and control.
 Data Insights: Gain valuable insights into vehicle usage and performance through comprehensive data analytics.
 Development Team:

+- Zakaria Zarrouk
+-
+- Abdellatif Hour
+- Houssam
+- Othaman

-Zakaria Zarrouk Zakaria Raid Abdellatif Hour Houssam Othaman Technological Highlights:
+### Technological Highlights:

 Containerization with Docker: